 The research team is asking you to be in this study because you have been diagnosed as having had an ischemic stroke within the past few hours and you have additional presenting features.
 An ischemic stroke is an injury to the brain caused by a blood clot inside a blood vessel blocking blood flow to part of the brain.
-The additional features you have that make you eligible for this study include that: 1) you have moderate or severe neurologic deficits; 2) you have blockage of a major brain artery on vessel imaging; 3) you have brain tissue that is still salvageable per brain imaging; 4) you have contraindications to treatment with clot-dissolving drugs and clot-grabbing devices; and 5) you are within 24 hours of the start of the stroke.
+The additional features you have that make you eligible for this study include that: 1) you have undergone clot-removal procedure through groin and have some blockages left in brain blood vessels; or 2) you will be undergoing clot-removal procedure through groin; and 3) you have contraindications to treatment with clot-dissolving drugs.